emo-bon/hackathon2022/handson_instructions.md

 There are two files: one with the forward reads, and another with the reverse reads, of the sample.
 This indicates that the data are from a [paried-end sequencing](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) Illumina sequencing experiment.

-Under the `tools` folder, you will find two commonly-known bioinformatics software:
+Under the `hackathon22/tools` folder, you will find two commonly-known bioinformatics software:
 - [fastp](https://github.com/OpenGene/fastp): for fast, all-in-one preprocessing for [`.fastq`](https://en.wikipedia.org/wiki/FASTQ_format) formatted sequence read files
 - [SeqPrep](https://github.com/jstjohn/SeqPrep): to merge paired-end Illumina reads that are overlapping into a single longer read.

 For each of these pieces of software, you will find a folder: within which is a workflow written in the [Common Workflow Language]( https://www.commonwl.org/) in a file with a `.cwl` extension, and a corresponding [YAML](https://en.wikipedia.org/wiki/YAML) `.yml` configuration file.
-Take a look at the contents of these files using the `gunzip` and the `more` commands
+Take a look at the contents of these files using the `more` command:

+    $ more <filename>

+Under the [`hackathon22/input_files`](https://github.com/emo-bon/hackathon2022/tree/main/input_files) folder you can see that the two data input files that are are described in the YAML configuration file.

-(use the spacebar to display more of the file when necessary and `q` to quit):
+Take a look at the contents of these files using the `gunzip` and the `more` commands (use the spacebar to display more of the file when necessary and `q` to quit):

     $ gunzip <filename>
     $ more <filename>

-You can see that the two input files that are in the [`input_files`](https://github.com/emo-bon/hackathon2022/tree/main/input_files) folder are described in the YAML configuration file.

-Remember to compress the file you are looking at using the `gzip` command
+When, you have finished looking at the files, you need to re-compress them using the `gzip` command

     $ gzip <filename>